 I started with boutonnieres for the groom and best man.
 Wire wrapped buttons and beads.

 Next were the smaller bouquets of cut strips of double sided cardstock.
-Each strip of paper is punched by hand prior to shaping into flowers.
-I’ve never made these for a wedding before so it was an interesting experience tracking down paper in the appropriate colors.
+Each strip of paper is punched by hand prior to shaping into flowers and I’ve never made these for a wedding before so it was an interesting experience tracking down paper in the appropriate colors.

 The flowers were given a button center and arranged on floral wire stems.